 Pentwater real estate is some of the most expensive in Michigan, although Pentwater house values don't compare to the most expensive real estate in the U.S.

-Pentwater is a decidedly white-collar village, with fully 92.47% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pentwater is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Pentwater who work in management occupations (25.34%), sales jobs (23.97%), and teaching (14.38%).
+Pentwater is a decidedly white-collar village, with fully 93.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pentwater is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Pentwater who work in sales jobs (22.15%), management occupations (20.62%), and teaching (16.31%).

-A relatively large number of people in Pentwater telecommute to their jobs.
-Overall, about 30.10% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.60% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Pentwater is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.